TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 69/Psalms 69.13.md

 ---

-But as for me, my prayer is unto thee, O Jehovah, in an acceptable time: O God, in the abundance of thy lovingkindness, Answer me in the truth of thy salvation.
+But as for me, my prayer is to you, Yahweh, in an acceptable time.
+God, in the abundance of your loving kindness, answer me in the truth of your salvation.